Documentation Index

 Overview

+Poolside lets you investigate, debug, and audit agent behavior from the Poolside Console by reviewing usage metrics, session history, and detailed trajectories.
 You typically review this information in sequence: from the agents list to an agent, then to a session, and finally to its trajectory.
-This progression lets you start with broad signals and focus in on the exact execution details you need.
-Using this information, you can:
+This progression lets you start with broad signals and focus in on the exact run details you need.
+Using this information, you can:- Investigate why an agent produced a specific result

-- Identify failed or error-prone agent runs
+- Identify runs with errors

 - Identify when and who approved tool usage